See summary parent article on short-term disaster resilience and prepping for other priorities.

 - Use chlorine tablets or liquid (which differ slightly from household bleach).
 Pills come in pre-packaged foil-type units.
 Chlorine Dioxide tablets better than chlorine b/c latter not good on protazoa but good at dealing with viruses so you can pair iodine or chlorine with a filter.
 Of course, for tap water this is presumably not a concern.

 - Use household bleach (just straight stuff, no additives).
 Bleach will kill some, but not all, types of disease-causing organisms that may be in the water.
 If the water is cloudy, filter it through clean cloths or allow it to settle, and draw off the clear water for disinfection.
 Add 1/8 teaspoon (or 8 drops) of regular, unscented, liquid household bleach for each gallon of water, stir it well and let it stand for 30 minutes before you use it.
 Store disinfected water in clean containers with covers.
+More detailed article on using bleach to purify water.

 - A portable, battery-operated UV purifier like the one pictured above.
 Cons: bulb can break & depends on batteries.
 Pros: small, portable, and relatively fast.
 So, for example, you can remove the ice in a glass of water, dip this sucker in your water glass in a foreign country and a half-minute later be drinking pure water.